Praised by Opera News for "Vocal dexterity and outstanding Italian diction.", "Mr. Yoo showcased a rich, reverberant

-His awards the 1st place winner in Osaka International Competition hosted in Japan and 2nd place in the Manhattan International Music Competition and the Grand Prize of Opera Division in the 2019 Metropolitan International Vocal Competition.
+His awards the 1st place winner in Osaka International Competition hosted in Japan, 2nd place in the Manhattan International Music Competition and the Grand Prize of Opera Division in the Metropolitan International Vocal Competition.
 He also has been awarded 1st prize in the 2020 SAS performing arts company vocal competition.

 Previous credits include Rigoletto (Rigoletto) with Seoul National University, La Bohème(Marcello), Lakmé (Frederic) and Luisa Miller(Miller) with Manhattan School of Music, The Telephone(Ben) with Te Art Ro Production, Emmeline(Mr. Maguire), Le Nozze di Figaro(Il Conte), The War Reporter(Paul Watson) and Pelléas et Mélisande(Pelléas) with Opera institute, La Tragedie de Carmen(Escamillo) with the City Lyric Opera in NYC and L'enfant prodigue(Siméon), L’elisir d’amore(Belcore) and La Bohème(Marcello) with Camerata New Jersey Foundation.
 He did Don Pasquale(Malatesta) and Madama Butterfly(Sharpless) with Martina Arroyo Foundation.
 He performed three operas with the Cleveland Opera Theater, Madama Butterfly(Sharpless), La Bohème(Marcello) and Il Barbiere di Siviglia(Figaro) which was hailed by the Cleveland Classical for "Baritone Young Kwang Yoo brought an ultimate suavity, and a special combination of tone and power to Figaro."

 The New York Times wrote for his portrayal of Sharpless, “His solid baritone voice and stolid bearing suited Sharpless.”
 Opera News stated “He provided sturdy, empathetic presence.”